-Amanda shares with us all about her fabulous trip to California and the wonderful things to do in Monterey, the best restaurants, and where to stay.
+Planning a trip to California?
+Find out the 5 unmissable things to do in Monterey but also the best restaurants, and where to stay.
 It’s a useful guide if you are planning a trip to the area.

 My first trip to California was exactly to Monterey.
 I flew in from Columbia, MO to the Monterey Regional Airport and was immediately greeted by cool sunny weather and a fresh saltwater breeze.